 Amazon Business Model: How Amazon Generates Revenue

 Amazon was founded by Jeff Bezos in 1994 and is headquartered in Seattle, Washington.
-The company started out as an online marketplace for books but went on to expand its market to selling electronics, music CDs and DVDs, tools, toys, software, video games, apparel, furniture, baby products, sporting goods, beauty products, clothing and jewellery among others.
-In 2008, the main domain attracted 615 million visitors.
+The company started out as an online marketplace for books but went on to expand its market to selling electronics, music CDs and DVDs, tools, toys, software, video games, apparel, furniture, baby products, sporting goods, beauty products, clothing, and jewellery, among others.

-Amazon is considered to be one of the big five companies in the US information technology industry along with companies like Google, Facebook, Microsoft and Apple.
+Amazon is considered to be one of the big five companies in the US information technology industry, along with companies like Google, Facebook, Microsoft, and Apple.
 Amazon went on to surpass Walmart as the most valuable retailer in the US by market capitalization in 2015.
-However, in 2018, Jeff Bezos announced that its two-day delivery service Amazon Prime had surpassed 100 million subscribers worldwide.
+Amazon Prime, had surpassed more than 200 million subscribers worldwide as of 2024.

 The Business Model of Amazon

 Amazon has a well-known diversified business model.
-According to the annual report, the company recorded net sales of over $502.191 billion and a net profit of over $216.165 billion.
-Amazon's business model is an Ecommerce model, but over the years it has made acquisitions and created a portfolio of business models and revenue streams.
-However, the biggest proportion of sales which is fifty per cent came from their online marketplace.
+According to the annual report as of 2024, the company recorded net sales of over $638.0 billion and a net profit of over $59.248 billion.
+Amazon's business model is an Ecommerce model, but over the years, it has made acquisitions and created a portfolio of business models and revenue streams.
+However, the biggest proportion of sales, which is fifty percent, came from their online marketplace.

-While the rest comes from the physical stores, Amazon AWS, subscription services to their apps, third-party seller services and lastly advertising revenues.
-Amazon prime which is a subscription-based service, plays an important role in the business model, as it gets the company more loyal customers who are willing to spend more for their services.
-Amazon also has a cloud infrastructure called AWS which yields high margins.
-Besides that, Amazon also has an advertising business which is worth billions of dollars.
+The rest comes from the physical stores, Amazon AWS, subscription services to their apps, third-party seller services, and lastly, advertising revenues.
+Amazon Prime, which is a subscription-based service, plays an important role in the business model, as it gets the company more loyal customers who are willing to spend more for their services.
+Amazon also has a cloud infrastructure called AWS, which yields high margins.
+Besides that, Amazon also has an advertising business, which is worth billions of dollars.

 The Amazon Business Model

-Amazon measures its success based on lower prices, reliable tech infrastructure, free cash flow generation and customer experience obsession.
-The company’s service sales have been growing at a fast pace helping the company to expand globally.
-In the US alone, Amazon has over 2.7 billion visits, while people spend more than six minutes on the site to look at a minimum of nine pages in order to look for what they are searching for.
+Amazon measures its success based on lower prices, reliable tech infrastructure, free cash flow generation, and customer experience obsession.
+The company’s service sales have been growing at a fast pace, helping the company to expand globally.
+Amazon had attracted over 3.25 billion visits in June 2024 worldwide, while people spend more than six minutes on the site looking at a minimum of nine pages in order to find what they are searching for.

 How Does Amazon Work?